niekados/unittest-student-class/README.md

 In our `Student` class, I’ll go ahead and create a method called `apply_extension` and pass in a reference to `self` as well as a parameter called `days`.
 Inside the method, I’ll simply set `self.end_date` equal to `self.end_date` plus a `timedelta` where the `days` parameter equals the `days` argument we pass into the method.
 This will update the property value for us.

 This is definitely simpler than the test method we had to create for it!
 If I go ahead and run our tests now, we can see that they all pass.

+## Introduction to Mocking in Testing

+In this class, we'll explore the concept of mocking and how it enhances our ability to test functionality that could fail due to factors beyond our control.

+### Current Testing Scenario

+So far, we've written comprehensive tests for our `Student` class.
+These tests are comprehensive because they shouldn’t fail due to external factors.
+However, what if our class relies on an external API call?
+What if the external server is down?
+How can we test for scenarios that we as developers can’t control?

+Our methods may contain complex logic with `try-except` blocks or conditional statements that are difficult to satisfy.
+It can be challenging for developers to test the complete flow of logic through methods, especially when external dependencies cannot be intentionally caused to fail.

+### The Role of Mocking

+This is where mocking comes into play.
+The primary purpose of mocking is to focus on the behavior of the code being tested rather than the state or behavior of external dependencies.

+In essence, mocking allows us to imitate the behavior of external factors, enabling us to confirm that our methods function as intended.